 The Contamination Trap

-If even a single variable from that sensitive testing dataset leaks into your production training data or is utilized to improve general model performance, the safe harbor is immediately voided.
+If even a single variable from that sensitive testing dataset leaks into production training data or is used for general model performance improvement, the Article 10(5) rationale becomes high-risk and should be stopped for legal review.

 Document Your Compliance Architecture

-Generate your Safe Harbor Protocol locally.
+Generate your Safeguards Protocol locally.
 Retain this document within your Data Protection Impact Assessment (DPIA) registry.

 Privacy By Design: This executes entirely in your browser.
 We never access your data architecture or testing parameters.